mmeierer/REndo/cran-comments.md

 # Comment from the authors

-This is version 2.4.7 which:
+This is version 2.4.8 which:
-- adapt tests which fail due to the latest update to package 'Matrix' that change the behavior in 'lme4::lmer()' on which REndo heavily depends
+- update the example data dataCopDisCont shipped with the package

 ## Test environments
 * macbuilder